Thelymitra longifolia

+Description

-DescriptionThelymitra longifolia is a tuberous, perennial herb with a single ribbed, linear to lance-shaped leaf 50-380 mm long and 10-40 mm wide.
+Thelymitra longifolia is a tuberous, perennial herb with a single ribbed, linear to lance-shaped leaf 50-380 mm long and 10-40 mm wide.
 Up to five or more white or very pale pink flowers, reddish green on the back, 8-18 mm wide are borne on a flowering stem sometimes up to 1000 mm tall.
 The three sepals and three petals (including the labellum) are alike except that the dorsal sepal in slightly wider.
 The column is white or brown near its base but dark brown to black near its tip.
 The lobe on the top of the anther is usually rounded and yellow and the side lobes have dense, tangled white hairs.
 Flowering occurs from September to February.